lookmanbili/SMoE-architecture/README.md

 Note - 01/22/2026 - **Edzomatic** (Reddit) asked "How is that different from On-Demand Swapping?
 Like mixtral-offloading ?"

-Note Response - The (Fractal) SMoE architecture provides 100% accuracy with no quantization, as VRAM is not as occupied as in Mixtral offloading; human interaction is used to improve latency (passively meaning execution of weight models occurs after the sentence is finished) using a predictive orchestrator that is, in fact, retrained continuously as a "tree structure."
-VRAM holds only the micro "leaf" neurons required (for example, to solve a formula, the entire math model is not loaded, but rather a sub-model such as discrete mathematics, which has significantly fewer weights).
+Note Response - The (Fractal) SMoE architecture achieves lossless, unquantized accuracy by minimizing VRAM residency compared to traditional Mixtral-style offloading.
+By utilizing the Temporal Gap during human interaction, the Predictive Orchestrator performs Asynchronous Leaf-Loading—identifying and staging specific weight-leaves (e.g., Discrete Mathematics/Graph Theory) into the X-Slot before the user completes their input.
+This eliminates the "cold-start" latency of the PCIe bus, allowing for 20–30 TPS execution on 1T-parameter logic via granular, high-speed weight shuffles.

 <img width="722" height="510" alt="SMoE" src="https://github.com/user-attachments/assets/00ce7bda-5e32-4f71-a717-633e43a049fa" />